QuantumOfThought/miniproject1JeremyMcKowski/README.md

 # Project Title

-Miniproject 1 Stock Tickers
+Miniproject 1 Stock Tickers Graphs

 ## Description

-This program will lookup 5 stock tickers and will present the user with 5 graphs.
+This program will look up five stock tickers and will present the user with five graphs.
 Those graphs are automatically saved in the charts/ folder.

 ## Getting Started